 At an early education conference in the Midwest, a Head Start teacher confided that of 18 children in her class, two-thirds of them have already experienced some form of physical or sexual child abuse in their short lives.

-As caregivers, it is our responsibility to act in the best interests of the children in our care.
+So, as caregivers, it is our responsibility to act in the best interests of the children in our care.

 In our course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences, we discuss many ways to support children who have been abused.